Fly Fishing an Enormous System of Flats, Lagoons & Pristine Estuaries

 The average bonefish weighs in at a healthy three to four pounds.
 During the course of a week, it is not unheard of for anglers to land a fish or two in the eight-pound-plus range.
 Tailing bonefish are common and guests can expect to see bonefish in singles and doubles, all the way up to schools of several hundred fish.
 What really sets this location apart from so many other fisheries is that guests can expect to encounter and get shots at good numbers of permit each day as well.
 There are very few places on earth where guests can fish for big bonefish each day and also get shots at tailing permit.
-This combination may occur in other locations, but not with the consistency seen at Cayo Cruz.
+This combination may occur in other locations, but not with the consistency seen at Cayo Romano.
 It is a rare day when you don’t encounter and get shots at permit.
 The permit will range in size from approximately eight to 30 pounds.
-The flats at Cayo Cruz are a little deeper than those found in other regions of Cuba, which means bonefish and permit are found in excellent numbers throughout the year.
-Aside from the exceptional flats fishing, guests need to keep in mind that this is a new fishery still very much in its infancy.
+The flats at Cayo Romano are a little deeper than those found in other regions of Cuba, which means bonefish and permit are found in excellent numbers throughout the year.
+Aside from the exceptional flats fishing, guests must remember that this new fishery is still very much in its infancy.
 Nonetheless, the fish are usually plentiful and aggressive.

-Each morning, skiffs will depart from Cayo Cruz to different zones, areas within the greater Cayo Romano / Cayo Cruz fisheries.
-From Cayo Paredon Grande in the north to Cayo Guanaja in the south, there are countless islands, lagoons and bays that will keep anglers happy and on fish throughout the day.
+Each morning, skiffs will depart from Cayo Romano to different zones and areas within the greater Cayo Romano / Cayo Cruz fisheries.
+From Cayo Paredon Grande in the north to Cayo Guanaja and Versailles in the south, countless islands, lagoons, and bays will keep anglers happy and on fish throughout the day.
 Much of the fishing takes place in the areas between the island and the mainland, in and around the massive island of Cayo Cruz.
-The average boat run to the fishing areas can range anywhere from 10 to 40 minutes in length and in some areas.
-The run time depends on where your guide wants to take you that day and what your requests are.
+The average boat run to the fishing areas can range from 10 to 40 minutes in length.
+The run time depends on where your guide wants to take you that day and your requests.
 With more than 50 square kilometers of fishing area available per boat, the options are just about limitless.
-There are so many great aspects to this fishery that it can truly be a sensory overload at times.
+There are so many great aspects to this fishery that it can be a sensory overload sometimes.

 Boats and Equipment

-- Seven (7) nights in 5 star Cayo Cruz Hotel in double occupancy room (Single room supplement fee of $900 for single occupancy room)
+- Seven (7) nights in Cayo Cruz Hotel in double occupancy room (Single room supplement fee of $350 for single occupancy room for the week)

 - Six (6) full days of guided fishing (two people per skiff)